wazroth/portfolio/index.md

 ### Heuristic analysis and wireframing: Study Room control panel (2017)

-In 2017, I was asked to provide feedback on a proposed interface for 4.3 inch touchscreen room-control panels used in library study rooms.
-I provided a heuristics-based critique of the proposal, developed updated wireframes to address the identified issues, and collaborated with a designer on-staff to develop a design comp of the improved interface, which has since been put into service.
+In 2017, I was asked to provide feedback on and redesign a proposed interface for 4.3 inch touchscreen room-control panels used in library study rooms, on a timeline that did not accommodate user testing.
+I provided a heuristics-based critique of the original proposal provided by Libraries IT, developed updated wireframes to address the identified issues, and collaborated with a designer on-staff to develop a design comp of the improved interface, which has since been put into service.

 * [Original proposal (PDF)](./images/amx-original.pdf)
 * [Dre's analysis (PDF)](./images/amx-comments.pdf)